-This paper is organized as follows: Section 2 gives an introduction to the Open Provenance Model, explaining some of key definitions that can be used by the proposed method in order to create the action graph which will be visible to the player for analysis.
-Section 3 presents a framework to integrate provenance into games, explaining how the structure should be organized and giving some examples to the game-provenance mapping.
-Section 4 presents an usage of the proposed framework on an education game developed previously, pointing to the changes made in order to adapt it to permit provenance.
-Finally, Section 6 presents the conclusions of this work and future work.
+This paper is organized as follows: Section 2 provides some background on the Open Provenance Model, explaining some of key definitions that is used by the proposed method in order to create the action graph.
+Section 3 presents the proposed framework to integrate provenance into games, explaining how the structure is organized and giving some examples to the game-provenance mapping.
+Section 4 presents a proof of concept usage of the proposed framework on the SDM game, pointing to the changes made in order to adapt it to support provenance.
+Finally, Section 6 presents the conclusions of this work and points out some future work.

 Open Provenance Model